 Coinbase Personal Account Security

 The first line of defense that Coinbase uses to ensure your account safety is your password.
 It is up to you to use a strong password that won't be easily forged.
-Use a random character generator tool, write it down somewhere safe, and store your password with LastPass.
+Use a random character generator tool, write it down somewhere protected, and store your password with LastPass.

 Coinbase provides two-factor authentication methods to further secure your account.
 Google Authenticator is the most secure two-factor authentication method for Android devices.

 How to Keep Your Coinbase Crypto Safe

 No Coinbase customer service representative or staff member will, ever, ask for your Coinbase password or two-factor authentication code.
 Keep your password secure and make it hard to guess.
-And, never sign onto your Coinbase account from an insecure public Wi-fi network.
+And, never sign onto your account from an insecure public Wi-fi network.